|

 The Stafford Theatre building

-has become the Park Furniture Company which will be demolished
+became the Park Furniture Company which was demolished during

 |